-Ann S. Bowers Assistant Professor
+Ann S. Bowers Associate Professor

 Physics Education Research (PER) is the study of how people learn physics and how to improve the quality of physics education.
 Researchers use the tools and methods of science to answer questions about physics learning that require knowledge of physics.
 Researchers focus on developing objective means of measuring the outcomes of educational interventions.
 How do we know whether our courses and interventions are successful?